 Recommended Replacement Ignition Switch

-Replacing your Ignition Switch
+Removing your old Ignition Switch

 To reveal the ignition switch that needs replacing, you need to remove a few screws that join the top and bottom halves of the plastic housing around the steering column.
 The screw heads will be on the bottom.
 When you remove these, be sure to keep track of which hole they came from as they are different sizes.